 A key component to trust is honesty.
 It’s being transparent in everything you do and say, even if it means speaking out or going against the majority.

-In the workplace: In every meeting, invite each of your team members to share their thoughts, opinion, and ideas about the agenda at hand.
+In every meeting, invite each of your team members to share their thoughts, opinion, and ideas about the agenda at hand.
 Make sure to note down each person’s suggestions, whether on a whiteboard for everyone to see or in a note that you can share with others.

 Even more important is showing your team that you are a leader who listens to what they have to say.

 Oftentimes we assert ourselves by speaking before the other person finishes, leaving him feeling less inclined to participate and more hesitant to work hand-in-hand with the team.

 By listening attentively, you become more sensitive to the needs of your team members and are able to come up with solutions that benefit everyone.
 It also positions you as someone deserving of one’s attention and respect, and so your team will willingly listen to you whenever you need to instruct or make an announcement.

 An open mind

 Take things a step further by actually considering and implementing some of your team’s best suggestions and ideas into the work.
 Not only does this nurture trust and respect in others, it allows you to discover possibilities that can move the project forward.